What is the Cost of HLA Typing Test in India

 - 0 Comments

-Human leukocyte antigen (HLA) typing is a method to determine how closely the tissues of a transplant recipient match the tissues of their potential donor.
+Human leukocyte antigen (HLA) typing is a method to determine how closely a transplant recipient's tissues match their potential donor's tissues.
 Human leukocyte antigen (HLA) typing is used to match patients and donors for bone marrow or cord blood transplants.

 HLA are proteins, or markers, found on most cells in your body.
 HLA typing is a medical test used to assess whether organ and blood marrow donors are suitably and safely matched to a transplant recipient.

-HLA testing is used to match organ and tissue transplant recipients with compatible donors.
+HLA testing matches organ and tissue transplant recipients with compatible donors.
 Different kinds of transplants require different levels of matching between donors and recipients.

-Human leukocyte antigen (HLA) typing is a method to determine how closely the tissues of a transplant recipient match the tissues of their potential donor.
+Human leukocyte antigen (HLA) typing is a method to determine how closely a transplant recipient's tissues match their potential donor's tissues.

 HLA typing is a medical test used to assess whether organ and blood marrow donors are suitably and safely matched to a transplant recipient.